JohanVanslembrouck/corolib/studies/why-coroutines/README.md

 };
 ```

-It is very close to the synchronous implementation, but it is reactive.
+It is very close to the synchronous implementation, but this implementation is reactive.

 ### p1050-sync-1rmi.cpp